pythonai170624/pages/A18d-CNN.md

 32:
-This means the layer uses 32 filters (also called kernels) Each filter detects a different pattern in the image (e.g., edges, curves, colors) Each filter produces a feature map, so the output will have 32 channels
+This means the layer uses 32 filters (also called kernels) Each filter detects a different pattern in the image (e.g., edges, curves, colors) Each filter produces a feature map, so the output will have 32  “layers of features” learned from the image

 (3, 3)
 This is the size of each filter: 3 pixels by 3 pixels